This subject area is offered by the School of Economics (Faculty of Arts and Social Sciences).

 For the award of a major in Economics, students complete:

-1. Four junior prerequisite units of study (24 credit points), as follows:
+(1) 24 credit points in junior prerequisite units of study, as follows:

-- BUSS1020 Quantitative Business Analysis (OR ECMT1010 Business and Economic Statistics A) +
+- BUSS1020 Quantitative Business Analysis OR ECMT1010 Introduction to Economic Statistics +

 - ECON1002 Introductory Macroeconomics.

-+ Students enrolled in the Bachelor of Commerce and related combined degrees must complete BUSS1020 and BUSS1040 as they are core units for their programs rather than the ECMT and ECON alternatives.
+^ Students enrolled in the Bachelor of Commerce and combined degrees MUST complete BUSS1040 as it is a core unit for these programs.

 - ECOS2001 Intermediate Microeconomics; OR ECOS2901 Intermediate Microeconomics Honours